project-slippi/slippi-wiki/GETTING_STARTED.md

 <br> <i> Languages: </i> JavaScript
 <br> <i> Frameworks: </i> Electron, React

-<b> [Slippi-JS](https://github.com/project-slippi/slippi-js) </b> - A JavaScript library that is used to parse .slp files, and allows for the calculation of game statistics.
+<b> [slippi-js](https://github.com/project-slippi/slippi-js) </b> - A JavaScript library that is used to parse .slp files, and allows for the calculation of game statistics.
 <br> <i> Languages: </i> Typescript

 ### The Workflow

 The user launches <b>Ishiiruka</b> and selects an .iso of Melee to emulate.
 Upon lauching the emulation of Melee, Ishiiruka injects the modifications made by <b> Slippi SSBM ASM </b>.
 As the user interacts with the game, information is exchanged between Ishiiruka and the Slippi SSBM ASM code.
 As a user begins an online match, Ishiiruka starts a log of in-game state reported by Slippi SSBM ASM.
 This log is ultimately formatted and written to a .slp file, according to the [Slippi replay file spec](https://github.com/project-slippi/slippi-wiki).
 These files are then viewable from the <b> Slippi Desktop App </b>.
 From the desktop app, a user may choose to launch the replay, in which case Ishiiruka is launched in a replay mode.
-A user may also choose to view details or statistics about a previously played match, in order to do so, the desktop app leverages the <b> Slippi-JS </b> library.
+A user may also choose to view details or statistics about a previously played match, in order to do so, the desktop app leverages the <b> slippi-js </b> library.

 ## Commonly Asked Questions